 It’s embarrassing to admit, but I had one fairly major cheat after my first two weeks on keto.
 A big ol’ McDonald’s breakfast meal.
 I don’t mean just a breakfast sandwich.
-I’m talking sausage and egg McMuffin with the golden fried hash browns.
+I’m talking a sausage and egg McMuffin complete with hash browns.

 I was driving home from dropping off one of the kids and when I saw those golden arches, something inside me just cracked.
 I could just taste the hash browns and before I knew it, I was in the drive-thru line placing my order.
 And y’all.
 I ate it all.
 And truly, it was every bit as good as I thought it would be.

 Except I felt guilty about it for the rest of the day (which was helped along by how upset my stomach was all afternoon!).
 Not because I had done something “bad” – but because I had been feeling really good about how I had been eating, and I didn’t want to ruin my progress.

 I told Craig about it that night.
 He was super supportive and instead of judging me, he asked me how it made me feel.
 I told him about my afternoon spent in and out of the bathroom and we agreed that I probably didn’t need to do that again.